fishbullet/Accept-Bitcoin-Webstore/Article.md

 <p align="center"><img src="https://raw.githubusercontent.com/fishbullet/Accept-Bitcoin-Webstore/master/assets/webstore_step_3.jpg" width="560"></p>

-Now we have an address and we can deposit some coins.
+Now we have the address and we can send some coins to that address.
 I'll use this [faucet](https://testnet.manu.backend.hamburg/faucet).
-Copy the address and request some coins.

-After successfull request trough faucet we should wait at least one confirmation.
+After successfull request trough faucet, we should wait at least one confirmation.
 In order to update our payments we'll run rake task `bundle exec rake pull_payments`.
-Here is what you'll see if you have any transaction on this address.
+Here is what you'll see if you have any incoming transaction.

 <p align="center"><img src="https://raw.githubusercontent.com/fishbullet/Accept-Bitcoin-Webstore/master/assets/webstore_step_4.jpg" width="560"></p>